 All general education courses and Introduction to Imaging and Patient care are delivered in an online format.
 All other radiology courses and laboratory are delivered in residential (on campus) format.

 Three procedure courses (RADR 1311 Basic Radiographic Procedures, RADR 2401 Intermediate Radiographic Procedures, RADR 2431 Advanced Radiographic Procedures) have a required laboratory component that must be physically attended on campus.
 Your laboratory will be two days a week on campus during each procedures courses.
-Transportation, food, lodging and any other expenses incurred by the student to attend these labs are the sole responsibility of the student.

 The clinical practicum occurs within the clinical arena - either at a hospital, outpatient imaging center, or physician's office.
 The students are required to complete their clinical hours as outlined below: